-The Center will be hosting its next CCS Collabinar event from 9:00-11:00 AM on Wednesday, December 5th in room 174 of the School of Education building.
-The presentation will focus on place-based citizen science in Lake Tahoe, and integrating multiple projects in a single framework.
+The Center hosted another CCS Collabinar event from 9:00-11:00 AM on Wednesday, December 5th.
+The presentation focused on place-based citizen science in Lake Tahoe, and integrating multiple projects in a single framework.

-The Center will be hosting another CCS Collabinar event from 9:00-11:00am on Wednesday, November 7th, with Dr. Palesa Mothapo.
-The Collabinar will be held in room 174 of the School of Education building.
+The Center hosted another CCS Collabinar event on Wednesday, November 7th, from 9:00-11:00am— with Dr. Palesa Mothapo!

-Our first CCS Collabinar will be on Wednesday, October 24, 9-10am.
-Caren Souza and Nayara Hachich will be presenting their work on two new citizen science initiatives in Brazil, one in Conde and another in Mucugê, which will engage participants, including youth, in biodiversity science.
-The interdisciplinary team will give us an overview of the project, and then we will work together on a variety questions related to motivations, learning, and science and biodiversity.
+Our first CCS Collabinar was held on Wednesday, October 24, 9-10am.
+Caren Souza and Nayara Hachich presented their work on two new citizen science initiatives in Brazil, one in Conde and another in Mucugê, which will engage participants, including youth, in biodiversity science.
+The interdisciplinary team gave us an overview of the project, and then we worked together on a variety questions related to motivations, learning, and science and biodiversity.